 Palouse Falls, Washington

 Washington’s Palouse River flows southwest until it drops down into a canyon, creating the impressive spectacle known as Palouse Falls.
-The waterfall is located 105-acre Palouse Falls State Park, with campgrounds, trails, picnic tables, and wheelchair-accessible paths.
+The waterfall is located in the 105-acre Palouse Falls State Park, with campgrounds, trails, picnic tables, and wheelchair-accessible paths.
 Plan to visit the falls at sunset to witness the spectacle of light and shadow reflected on the canyon walls.

 Yosemite Falls, California